giordi91/giordi91.github.io/content/post/disassemlbyRust1.md

 ```

 As most of you probably expected the i128 bits are implemented in software, it becomes especially clear in the addition where
-we see a first addition followed by an ```adc``` instruction, which takes care of adding the carry flag as well in case was set.
+we see a first addition followed by an ```adc``` instruction, which takes care of adding the carry flag as well in case it was set.
 Pretty cool!

 # Destructuring